COVID complicates Asian football's fight against match-fixing | DW | 23.12.2021

 According to investigative journalist and academic Declan Hill, author of "The Fix" and "The Insider's Guide to Match-Fixing," the circumstances in the region are virtually tailor-made for match-fixing.

-Darby also said he has come across coaches who have accepted money and there are numerous examples of referees receiving bribes such as top Chinese referee Gong Jianping who was sentenced to 10-years in prison in 2003 after he confessed to doing so.
+Darby also said he has come across coaches who have accepted money.
+There are also numerous examples of referees receiving bribes — such as top Chinese referee Gong Jianping, who was sentenced to 10 years in prison in 2003 after he confessed to doing so.

-Then came the global pandemic which, in the early days, resulted in leagues being cancelled or postponed and games taking place in empty stadiums.
+Then came the global pandemic.
+In the early days, it resulted in leagues being cancelled or postponed and games taking place in empty stadiums.

-One reason for this is a business one.
-As the virus spread, clubs everywhere saw a reduction in revenues, and many tried to cut costs and they looked to reduce their biggest expense: player salaries.
-Stars at major European clubs agreed to a temporary cut in salaries in 2020 when COVID first hit, and games were called off but players further down the ladder were hit harder by smaller salaries.
+There is a business reason behind this.
+As the virus spread, clubs everywhere saw a reduction in revenues, and as many tried to cut costs and they looked to reduce their biggest expense: player salaries.
+Stars at major European clubs agreed to a temporary cut in salaries in 2020 when COVID first hit, and games were called off, but players further down the ladder were hit harder by smaller salaries.

-Krannich explains that criminals, already experts at finding the vulnerabilities of those involved in football, have made use of another universal COVID effect: working remotely.
+Krannich explains that criminals, already experts at finding the vulnerabilities of those involved in football, have made use of another universal COVID-19 effect: working remotely.

-"In the past, the organized crime groups or lone wolves would have to physically contact players on a one-to-one basis but now with the digital reach, they shoot a thousand times and will hit one – and the messages are encrypted."
+"In the past, the organized crime groups or lone wolves would have to physically contact players on a one-to-one basis.
+But now, with digital reach, they shoot a thousand times and will hit one — and the messages are encrypted."

-The pandemic also forced fixers to diversify to even lower-level football and earlier in 2021, Sportradar reported that 40% of suspicious activities in football took place in third-tier leagues and below, including youth matches.
+The pandemic also forced fixers to diversify to even lower-level football.
+Earlier in 2021, Sportradar reported that 40% of suspicious activities in football took place in third-tier leagues and below, including youth matches.

 Not just an Asian problem: In 2005 German referee Robert Hoyzer (right) confessed to match-fixing and received a lifetime ban

-Esports is one such field as it is relatively resilient to the effects of COVID with remote matches possible.
-In June, six professional gamers were banned from between six months and five years for a tournament in 2020 when a player bet against his own team and then paid off his own teammates.
+Esports is one such field, as the possibility of remote matches makes it relatively resilient to the effects of COVID-19.
+In June, six professional gamers were banned for time spans from six months to five years for a tournament in 2020 when a player bet against his own team and then paid off his own teammates.

 In a more complex environment, Hill would like to see police forces get involved as much as possible.